Amnraj12/firstaidcli/README.md

 ## 🏆 Hackathon Note

 This project was conceived, designed, and implemented during a fast-paced hackathon, under significant time constraints.
 The result is a production-grade, feature-rich application that demonstrates rapid prototyping, advanced AI integration, and a relentless focus on user experience and reliability.
-FirstAidCLI is a testament to what can be achieved with modern tools, teamwork, and a passion for solving real-world problems